-A healthy relationship with your partner is a sign that you both are independent and have mutual recognition of love and support for each other.
-However, the media’s emphasis on the perfect ideal relationship can lead to unrealistic expectations and may cause relationship claustrophobia.
+A healthy relationship with your partner is a sign that you both are independent and have mutual recognition of love, support, and respect for each other.
+However, the media’s emphasis on the perfect or ideal relationship can lead to unrealistic expectations and may cause relationship claustrophobia.
 Relationship claustrophobia is a term that is used to describe the fear of being trapped, undermined, or dragged down in a relationship.

 1. Have Your Own Space